nikramakrishnan/freetype-site/docs/ft2-lcd_rendering.md

 This feature is always disabled by default.
 Clients must make an explicit call to this function with a &lsquo;filter&rsquo; value other than <a href="../ft2-lcd_rendering/#ft_lcdfilter">FT_LCD_FILTER_NONE</a> in order to enable it.

-Due to &#42;&#42;PATENTS&#42;&#42; covering subpixel rendering, this function doesn't do anything except returning `FT_Err_Unimplemented_Feature` if the configuration macro FT_CONFIG_OPTION_SUBPIXEL_RENDERING is not defined in your build of the library, which should correspond to all default builds of FreeType.
+Due to **PATENTS** covering subpixel rendering, this function doesn't do anything except returning `FT_Err_Unimplemented_Feature` if the configuration macro FT_CONFIG_OPTION_SUBPIXEL_RENDERING is not defined in your build of the library, which should correspond to all default builds of FreeType.

 <h4>since</h4>